Breaking Down the Influences of Legal System Abuse

 Jury Sentiment

-It is impossible to point to one single cause of social inflation and legal system abuse; jury demographics, income inequalities, social pessimism, and defense strategies have all contributed to a paradigm shift in how cases are tried, resulting in an increasing number of so-called “nuclear” jury awards that exceed $10 million.
+It is impossible to point to one single cause of legal system abuse; jury demographics, income inequalities, social pessimism, and defense strategies have all contributed to a paradigm shift in how cases are tried, resulting in an increasing number of so-called “nuclear” jury awards that exceed $10 million.
 Juries are being influenced by per diem pain and suffering damages arguments, as well as being anchored by plaintiffs’ demands to make companies pay large verdicts.
 These factors, when coupled with the public desensitization to large monetary figures and the resulting devaluation of money, can lead to decreased prudence among juries when assessing damages resulting from liability claims.

 Reptile Theory